kdl-org/kdl/draft-marchan-kdl2.md

 closing delimiter (e.g., if a raw string starts with `##"`, it can contain `"` or `"#`, but not `"##` or `"###`).

-Like other Strings, Raw Strings _MUST NOT_ include any of the [disallowed literal code-points](#disallowed-literal-code-points) as code points in their body.
+Like other Strings, Raw Strings _MUST NOT_ include any of the disallowed literal code-points ({{disallowed-literal-code-points}}) as code points in their body.
 Unlike with Quoted Strings, these cannot simply be escaped, and are thus unrepresentable when using Raw Strings.